Learn About the Law

 (1) does not use the option or contract to purchase to engage in real estate brokerage; and

-(2) discloses the nature of the equitable interest to any potential buyer.
+(2) discloses in writing the nature of the equitable interest to any seller or potential buyer.

-(b) A person selling or offering to sell an option or assigning or offering to assign an interest in a contract to purchase real property without disclosing the nature of that interest to a potential buyer is engaging in real estate brokerage.
+(b) A person selling or offering to sell an option or assigning or offering to assign an interest in a contract to purchase real property without disclosing the nature of that interest as provided by Subsection (a)(2) is engaging in real estate brokerage.

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
 Please verify the status of the code you are researching with the state legislature or via Westlaw before relying on it for your legal needs.